ekrolen/data-512-homework_1/README.md

 The goal of this project is to acquire monthly article traffic data, analyze it, and publish the  results in a reproducible way.

 ### Sources and Licenses:
-The source data uses the following license:
-**EKRC INSERT LICENSE HERE
+The source data comes from English Wikipedia, the text of which is licensed under "Creative Commons Attribution Share-Alike license" (https://en.wikipedia.org/wiki/Wikipedia:Text_of_the_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License)

 We also use the Wikimedia Foundation REST API which has the following terms of use: